Venus’s Looking Glass, Venus’ Looking Glass, Clasping Bellflower

 The genus, Triodanis Raf., was named and described by Constantine Samuel Rafinesque in New Flora and Botany of North America in 1838.

-Plants of the World Online by Kew lists 6 species in the Triodanis genus (as of 5-24-21 when this page was last updated.
+As of 12-28-21 when this page was last updated, Plants of the World Online by Kew lists 6 species in the Triodanis genus.
 It is a member of the plant family Campanulaceae with 89 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Triodanis perfoliata is from Plants of the World Online.
 Areas in green are where the species is native and blue where it has been introduced.
+You can view the map for Triodanis perfoliata subsp. biflora by clicking on the link to POWO.
 The map on the USDA Plants Database is similar but doesn’t include the state of Nevada.
+The USDA doesn’t list lower taxon for this species.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 100 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.